viddie/ConsistencyTrackerMod/ConsistencyTracker/USAGE.md

 ```

 With each line representing a checkpoint and the first part being the checkpoint's full name, the second the checkpoint abbreviation, the third the count of rooms and the last the debug names of the rooms visited throughout the path.

-## WIP Ideas
-- Room streaks
-  - How often in a row did you complete the room without dying?
-  - Two new fields: Current Streak and Highest Streak OR deduct it from the room attempts